-- Clinical nurse consultant
+- Clinical Nurse Consultant

 - Dietitian

-- · Speech pathologist.
+- Speech pathologist.

-Also, you will need to attend this clinic appointment after your radiotherapy treatment.
+You will also need to attend this clinic appointment after your radiotherapy treatment is completed.

 This appointment will not appear on your printed radiotherapy schedule.

 Do not wait for a review day to inform staff if you notice any changes in the treatment area including: